FrankFK/FrankFK.github.io/_woopec_docs/Turtle.md

 ## Introduction

-> Turtle graphics is a popular way for introducing programming to kids.
-It was part of the original Logo programming language developed by Wally Feurzeig, Seymour Papert and Cynthia Solomon in 1967.
->
-> Imagine a robotic turtle starting at (0, 0) in the x-y plane. [...] give it the command turtle.Forward(15), and it moves (on-screen!)
-15 pixels in the direction it is facing, drawing a line as it moves.
-Give it the command turtle.Right(25), and it rotates in-place 25 degrees clockwise.
->
-> Turtle can draw intricate shapes using programs that repeat simple moves.
-By combining together these and similar commands, intricate shapes and pictures can easily be drawn

-This quote from the documentation of the [pyhton-Turtle-Graphics](https://docs.python.org/3/library/turtle.html#module-turtle) describes the advantages of turtle Graphics.

-Woopec-turtle is an attempt to make something similar available to C# developers as well.

-The structure (methods and their names) was largely taken over from python.
+The structure of the Woopec Turtle commands was largely taken over from  [pyhton-Turtle-Graphics](https://docs.python.org/3/library/turtle.html#module-turtle).
 Some things have been adapted to C# (upper/lower case, properties).
 The range of functions does not come close to that of the great python library.
 But it's a first step.

 ## Examples